-The purpose of this paper is to announce ratification of the Guzhangian Stage, the base of which coincides with the FAD of the cosmopolitan trilobite Lejopyge laevigata.
-The GSSP for the base of the new stage is 121.3 m above the base of the Huaqiao Formation in the Louyixi section (formerly called the Wangcun South section; Peng et al., 2004c; Peng, 2005; Peng et al., 2005) along the Youshui River (Fengtan Reservoir), about 4 km northwest of Luoyixi (4 km southeast of Wangcun), in northwestern Hunan, China; Figs. 3, 5, 6, 10).
-Of the methods that should be given due consideration in the selection of a GSSP (Remane et al., 1996), biostratigraphic, chemostratigraphic, paleogeographic, facies-relationship, and sequence-stratigraphic information is available (e.g., Peng and Robison, 2000; Peng et al., 2001, 2004b), and that information is summarized below.
+The purpose of this proposal is to seek formal recognition for the base of a global stage boundary (provisionally called Cambrian Stage 7) coinciding with the FAD of the cosmopolitan trilobite Lejopyge laevigata.
+Available information (e.g., Peng and Robison, 2000; Peng et al., 2001), including new information presented here, indicates that the Louyixi section (formerly called the Wangcun South section; Peng et al., 2004c; Peng, 2005; Peng et al., 2005) along the Youshui River (Fengtan Reservoir), about 4 km northwest of Luoyixi (4 km southeast of Wangcun), in northwestern Hunan, is an excellent candidate for the GSSP of the stage boundary.
+The proposed GSSP for the base of the new stage is 121.3 m above the base of the Huaqiao Formation; Figs. 3, 6, 7, 11).
+This point fulfills all of the geological and biostratigraphic requirements for a GSSP (see Remane et al., 1996).
+Of the methods that should be given due consideration in the selection of a GSSP (Remane et al., 1996), biostratigraphic, chemostratigraphic, paleogeographic, facies-relationship, and sequence-stratigraphic information is available (e.g., Peng and Robison, 2000; Peng et al., 2001, 2004b); that information is summarized below.
 The section is easily accessible, and access for research is unrestricted.
 It is located on public land under permanent protection by the government of Guzhang County, Hunan.
-Government protection of this area, a wellknown tourist area with a National Geo-Park, ensures continued free access to the site for research purposes.
+Government protection of this area, a well-known tourist area with a National Geo-Park, will ensure continued free access to the site for research purposes.

 For comparative purposes, the FAD of L. laevigata in another excellent section, the Wangcun section, located on the north bank of the Youshui River (opposite the Luoyixi section), Yongshun County, Hunan Province, China (Peng et al., 2001), is also discussed.
-The

-FAD of L. laevigata occurs 121.3 m above the base of the Huaqiao Formation in the Wangcun section (Peng et al., 2001, 2004b, 2004c).
+The FAD of L. laevigata occurs 121.3 m above the base of the Huaqiao Formation in the Wangcun section (Peng et al., 2001, 2004b, 2004c).
 The boundary interval containing the FAD of L. laevigata in the Wangcun section also fulfills all of the geological and biostratigraphic requirements for a GSSP, and is located along a roadcut for which free access for research purposes is granted.